rockroman/CI_PP4-Knowledge-Flow/README.md

  - This feature is presenting sign up form wich is par of django-allauth and for unauthenticated users CTA button from the home page is linked to this page so incentive is to get users registered so that they can experience the full benefits of th web app
  - For registering User must provide a username and strong enough password(for any errors user is prompted)
- - User Story covered with this feature:
+ - User Story covered with this feature:3,4,17,18

 <details><summary>See Register Page</summary>